tsautumn/ml_interview_exercise/README.md

-# audette_ml_exercise
+# ML Interview Exercise
-ML interview exercise for Audette
+This is an ML interview framework that I built for a friend's company.

 ### Files
 #### For the exercise